2008 Constitution of Myanmar: Chapter (3) Head of State

 If at least two-thirds of the total members of the Hluttaw investigating the charge decide that the charge is true and the offence renders the person unfit to hold office, the President or Vice-President shall be removed from office.

 Chapter (7) Defence Services

-The Tatmadaw is the main armed force for national defence.
-All armed forces in the State are under the command of the Tatmadaw.
-The Tatmadaw is responsible for leading the defence of the State against internal and external dangers.
+The Defence Services (Note: official English name of Tatmadaw) is the main armed force for national defence.
+All armed forces in the State are under the command of the Defence Services.
+The Defence Services is responsible for leading the defence of the State against internal and external dangers.
 It has the right to manage and carry out affairs concerning the participation of the entire people in security and defence, with the concurrence of the National Defence and Security Council (Sections 337 to 344).

 The Commander-in-Chief of Defence Services is appointed by the President upon the proposal and recommendation of the National Defence and Security Council (Section 342).

 Chapter (10) Political Parties

 Political Parties must adhere to the objectives of non-disintegration of the Union, non-disintegration of national solidarity, and perpetuation of sovereignty.
 They must be loyal to the State, abide by the Constitution and existing laws, and be legally registered.
 They have the right to organize freely and contest in elections (Sections 404 to 406).

 A political party's right to exist shall be revoked, and its registration cancelled, if, among other things, it is declared an unlawful association, has direct or indirect contact with armed rebel groups or terrorist organizations, receives and uses financial or other support directly or indirectly from a foreign government, religious organization, or other foreign entity, or misuses religion for political purposes (Sections 407, 408).